 An approximate visualization of optimum soil moisture can be found by squeezing soil into a lump that will stick together, yet break cleanly into two sections when “bent”.

-The compaction process is important when soil is to be used as engineering fill.
+The compaction process is important when soil is to be used as an engineering fill.
 Proper compaction is necessary for the soil to maintain acceptable engineering properties such as shear strength, compressibility, and permeability when used for foundations, embankments, or bases.
-Compacting soil increases load capacity and stability, prevents settlement of the soils or damage from front, and reduces water seepage, expansion, and heaving.
+Compacting soil increases load capacity and stability prevents settlement of the soils or damage from front and reduces water seepage, expansion, and heaving.
 If compaction is not performed properly, failure of the pavement or structure may eventually occur.

 The dry unit weight number that is obtained from this method of testing is used to conduct In – Place Density Testing by Nuclear Methods, which will be the topic of the next Fun Fact Friday post.

 If you are in need of Laboratory Compaction Characteristics of Soil Using Modified Effort services, contact Civil Laboratory Supervisor Jeremy Lake at [email protected] or (716) 592-3980 x133.